frontity/docs/docs/learning-frontity/state.md

 That's it!
 Now when you use `state.share.totalCount` in React everything will be updated without having to do anything additional on your end.

-You can also use derived state with additional custom parameters:
+You can also use derived state with additional custom parameters.
+Such a function works like a "getter" for a piece of state:

 ```javascript
 state: {